Assessment

 Skills for academic and personal well-being.

-Nutrition Collaborative
+Student Nutrition Advocacy Collaborative (SNAC)

 The collaborative will show students ways to eat healthy—even on a student budget.
 SNAC is a group of junior, senior and graduate nutrition students.